redis-field-engineering/redis-connect-dist/Connectors/mssql/README.md

 ## Overview

-The functionality of the connector is based upon [change data capture](https://docs.microsoft.com/en-us/sql/relational-databases/track-changes/about-change-data-capture-sql-server?view=sql-server-2017) feature provided by SQL Server Standard since[SQL Server 2016 SP1](https://blogs.msdn.microsoft.com/sqlreleaseservices/sql-server-2016-service-pack-1-sp1-released/) or Enterprise edition.
+The functionality of the connector is based upon [change data capture](https://docs.microsoft.com/en-us/sql/relational-databases/track-changes/about-change-data-capture-sql-server?view=sql-server-2017) feature provided by SQL Server Standard since [SQL Server 2016 SP1](https://blogs.msdn.microsoft.com/sqlreleaseservices/sql-server-2016-service-pack-1-sp1-released/) or Enterprise edition.
 Using this mechanism, a SQL Server capture process monitors all databases and tables the user is interested in and stores the changes into specifically created _CDC_ tables that have a stored procedure facade.

 The database operator must [enable](https://docs.microsoft.com/en-us/sql/relational-databases/track-changes/enable-and-disable-change-data-capture-sql-server?view=sql-server-2017) _CDC_ for the table(s) that should be captured by the connector.